List of awards and nominations received by Lily Allen

 Lily Allen is an English singer, songwriter and actress.
-Her music career incorporates elements of electropop, R&B, and reggae.
-Her first album Alright, Still was released in 2006, earning a triple platinum certification in the United Kingdom and a gold certification in the United States.
-Allen's 2009 album It's Not Me, It's You was certified triple platinum in the United Kingdom.
-Her third album Sheezus was released in 2014, receiving a gold certification in the United Kingdom, and fourth album No Shame was released in 2018.
+Allen’s music career incorporates elements of electropop, R&B, and reggae.
+Allen’s first album Alright, Still was released in 2006, earning a triple platinum certification in the United Kingdom and a gold certification in the United States.
+Allen's 2009 album It's Not Me, It's You was certified triple platinum in the United Kingdom. their third album Sheezus was released in 2014, receiving a gold certification in the United Kingdom, and fourth album No Shame was released in 2018.

-Allen has received 31 awards and 73 nominations for her music, including nominations for nine BRIT Awards (one won), one Grammy Award, three Ivor Novello Awards (three won), one Mercury Prize and twelve NME Awards (three won).
-She has also been nominated for one Laurence Olivier Award for her work in theatre.
+Allen has received 31 awards and 76 nominations for their music, including nominations for nine BRIT Awards (one won), one Grammy Award, three Ivor Novello Awards (three won), one Mercury Prize and twelve NME Awards (three won).
+They have also been nominated for one Laurence Olivier Award for their work in theatre.